 Jochheim FA, Tegunov D, Hillen HS, Schmitzova J, Kokic G, Dienemann C, Cramer P

 The coronavirus SARS-CoV-2 uses an RNA-dependent RNA polymerase (RdRp) to replicate and transcribe its genome.
-Structures of the RdRp revealed a monomeric enzyme composed of the catalytic subunit nsp12, two copies of subunit nsp8, and one copy of subunit nsp7.
-Here we report an alternative, dimeric form of the coronavirus polymerase and resolve its structure at 4.8 Å resolution.
-In this structure, the two RdRps contain only one copy of nsp8 and dimerize via their nsp7 subunits to adopt an antiparallel arrangement.
-We speculate that the RdRp dimer facilitates template switching during production of sub-genomic RNAs for transcription.
+Previous structures of the RdRp revealed a monomeric enzyme composed of the catalytic subunit nsp12, two copies of subunit nsp8, and one copy of subunit nsp7.
+Here we report an alternative, dimeric form of the enzyme and resolve its structure at 5.5 Å resolution.
+In this structure, the two RdRps contain only one copy of nsp8 each and dimerize via their nsp7 subunits to adopt an antiparallel arrangement.
+We speculate that the RdRp dimer facilitates template switching during production of sub-genomic RNAs.